Social Media Style Guide Examples: Boost Your Brand

 Starbucks Social Media Guidelines: Global Consistency Meets Local Relevance

 Their photography guidelines ensure product imagery maintains consistent quality and styling across thousands of locations worldwide.
-A latte photographed in London appears as appealing as one in Los Angeles, creating unified brand experience regardless of geography.
+A latte photographed in London appears as appealing as one in Los Angeles, creating a unified brand experience regardless of geography.

 Community Management Protocols